ibm-cloud-docs/messages-for-rabbitmq/howto-shovel.md

 ## Configuring RabbitMQ Shovel
 {: #rabbitmq-shovel-config}

+Create your Shovel on the destination formation.
+In RabbitMQ versions 3.12 and newer, it is mandatory to add `verify_none` in the source and destination URI, as detailed in the configuration procedure.

 Follow these steps to configure RabbitMQ Shovel:

 1. Log in to the [RabbitMQ Management UI](https://www.rabbitmq.com/management.html){: external} and select the **Admin** tab.